SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 Within the [Developing guideline for modules](#developing-guideline-for-modules) you will find the relevant code to extend a module to support the FlowConfig feature.

 ![](/docu/media/10.1_FlowConfigFeature.png)

+### Good to know

+If you make use of the FlowConfig feature, there are some additional things you should know about:

+- To prevent different configurations done within the FlowConfig and within a module itself, there is a "FlowConfig priority" flag available (see chapter [FlowConfig parameter logic](#flowconfig-parameter-logic) ).
+- Be aware of the fact that even if you change the FlowConfig configuration, other modules might still be configured to keep / load their specific setup beside of the FlowConfig and will run in parallel as well.

 # Developing guideline for modules